 - 1. Map out your See, Test & Treat program to determine the best use of available space, patient flow and interaction among departments.
-Create workflows (See examples of these flows in Appendix 7) for your program, patient registration (pre-registration and on-site registration) mammography, pap test processing (See Appendix 7a for FAQs on setting up on-site pap test processing) and children's activities - 2.
+Create workflows (See examples of these flows in Appendix 6) for your program, patient registration (pre-registration and on-site registration) mammography, pap test processing and children's activities - 2.
 Determine location of check-in areas for patients and volunteers. - 3.
 Determine location for on-site registration of See, Test & Treat patients. - 4.
 Ensure patient forms are completed and collected during the on-site registration process, including: - a.
 Host site registration forms. - b.
-Patient consent to health screening and waiver of liability (See Appendix 7b Liability and Media Release Form). - c.
+Patient consent to health screening and waiver of liability (See Appendix 7- Liability and Media Release Form). - c.
 HIPAA compliance and patients to be offered the opportunity to receive a copy of the "Notice of Privacy Practices." - d.
-CAP Foundation media release form (See Appendix 7b Liability and Media Release Form). - e.
+CAP Foundation media release form (See Appendix 7 Liability and Media Release Form) or See, Test & Treat Toolkit - e.
 For patients who do not wish to be photographed, establish a visible way to identify them to the photographer (e.g., no photo sticker, colored beads, etc.). - 5.
 Consider having patients go to a check-in station either before or after on-site registration; use this station to orient patients to the program.
 This area can provide additional information/handouts such as their appointment times, a program map to help patients find various program locations, health ticket/activity card so patients know what is happening throughout the day (have patients check off each activity as an incentive to participate and complete their card.)
-(See Appendix 8 Sample Program Map and Activity Card.
-Volunteers can view patient health ticket/activity card to help direct individuals throughout the program. - Determine need for interpreters or patient escort; assign as needed to help escort patient to screening appointments and/or activities to assure timeliness and engagement. - 7.
+(Appendix 8 - Sample Program Map and Activity Card or See, Test & Treat Toolkit Volunteers can view patient health ticket/activity card to help direct individuals throughout the program.

+- Determine need for interpreters or patient escort; assign as needed to help guide patient to screening appointments and/or activities to assure timeliness and engagement. - 7.
 Show patients where the restrooms and refreshments are kept. - 8.
-Station volunteers in corridors and main areas to help guide patients and answer questions. - 9.
+Station volunteers in corridors and main areas to help guide patients and answer questions.
+Consider providing patient guides/interpreters and/or station volunteers throughout the main program areas to assist patients with questions or to help them determine where they should go next (Note: Interpreters should be clearly marked so that patients can recognize them when needed.
+A badge indicating the language they speak is a good way to make them recognizable as interpreters) - 9.
 Consider color coding key areas using balloons and/or signage. - 10.
 Ensure appropriate signage throughout site to guide the women to registration, screening, education, and checkout areas.
-Offer in more than one language as needed to support your patient audience.

-- 11. Consider providing patient guides/interpreters and/or station volunteers throughout the main program areas to assist patients with questions or to help them determine where they should go next (Note: Interpreters should be clearly marked so that patients can recognize them when needed.
-A badge indicating the language they speak is a good way to make them recognizable as interpreters) - 12.
-Determine location of check-out areas for patients and volunteers. - 13.
-Ensure volunteers are available to See, Test & Treat patients to answer questions or collect any forms prior to leaving event. - 14.
-Determine with your planning team how patients with abnormal results will be connected with the additional screenings and care that are needed, ensuring that uninsured patients are connected with affordable care.
+Create multilingual signage as needed to support your patient audience. - 11.
+Determine location of check-out areas for patients and volunteers. - 12.
+Ensure volunteers are available to See, Test & Treat patients to answer questions or collect any forms prior to leaving event. - 13.
+Determine with your planning team how patients with abnormal results will be connected with the additional screenings and care that are needed, ensuring that medically underserved patients are connected with affordable care.